-Electrostatic air filters are typically rectangular in shape and between 1/2 and 1-inch thick.
-They're available in various dimensions, just like ordinary disposable fiberglass filters, to fit a wide range of HVAC system vents and cold air returns.
+Electrostatic air filters are typically rectangular and between 1/2 and 1 inch thick.
+They're available in various dimensions, just like ordinary disposable fiberglass filters, to fit a wide range of HVAC systems.
 But because electrostatic filters are reusable, their outside frames are typically made of aluminum, compared to the cardboard frames of disposable fiberglass filters.

-How Electrostatic Air Filters Trap Dust
+How Electrostatic Air Filters Work

 Since positively charged particles are attracted to surfaces with negative static charges and vice versa, the filtration media can actually attract airborne particles like a magnet and hold on to them until the filter is cleaned.
 When a particle of dust, mold, fungi or any other airborne matter comes from the HVAC system and through the ducts toward the filter, it first passes through a synthetic filter layer with a positive static charge.

 Electrostatic filters are made from durable materials and are usually several times the cost of an equivalent disposable filter, so they're often used for several years.
 Every month or so, it's a good idea to clean accumulated particles from the filtration media.
 To do this, the filter must be removed from the unit.